isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 ***Email address** is (i) an email address at which you have corresponded with the Recipient regarding the contract; or (ii) if (i) is not available, an email address which the Recipient has represented to you as the address to which communications may be sent.

+**After you serve the Notice of Revision, there will be a 4-week negotiation period for parties to reach a mutually acceptable outcome (see [Step 2](https://www.mlaw.gov.sg/realign/process-repayment-scheme#step2) below).**

 To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

 <u>Service by other modes if you are unable to use the electronic system</u>